fermionic-design/fd32m0p_sdk/README.md

 ### Running Examples

 The SDK includes several example projects located in the `examples/` directory.
 Each example demonstrates different features of the FD32M0P microcontroller.
-Each example can be built and flashed to the microcontroller using the provided Makefile by selection the relevant `Configuration` and `Build Target` in VSCode, or by using the command line.
+Each example can be built and flashed to the microcontroller using the provided Makefile by selecting the relevant `Configuration` and `Build Target` in VSCode, or by using the command line.

 To compile and flash an example:
 ```bash